gldnspud/enaml/docs/source/developer_guide/developers_corner.rst

 For example, the Python code

-.. include:: ./traits_class.py
+.. include:: traits_class.py
     :literal:

 leads to this Sphinx output (using ``..autoclass::``):

-.. currentmodule:: ./traits_class
+.. currentmodule:: traits_class

 .. autoclass:: Myclass
     :members: